 Workers’ Compensation provides medical and wage replacement benefits if you are injured on the job.
 These benefits are available regardless of who was at fault.
 However, Workers’ Compensation benefits are limited and do not cover everything you have lost.
 For example, it provides no compensation for pain and suffering, which is typically the largest component of a personal injury case.

-If your scaffold accident was caused the negligence of someone else, you may be entitled to additional compensation by filing a personal injury claim.
+If your scaffold accident was caused by the negligence of someone else, you may be entitled to additional compensation by filing a personal injury claim.
 While your employer is generally protected from being sued by employees for job-related injuries, others who do not work directly for your employer are not.
 These are known as third-party claims.
 Examples of third parties who may be negligent in a scaffolding accident case include:

 Our Philadelphia work injury lawyers will review your accident case and look for evidence of negligence, such as defective scaffolding, missing safety harnesses, missing safety nets or faulty installation.
 Our goal is to help you recover the maximum compensation you are entitled to from all sources.

 The attorneys of Gross & Kenny, LLP, are ready and available to answer any question you may have about your right to receive compensation after a fall injury at a construction site.
-Call 267-589-0090 or 215-512-1500 or contact us online to schedule a free consultation with a knowledgeable Philadelphia work injury lawyer.
+Call 215-512-1500 or contact us online to schedule a free consultation with a knowledgeable Philadelphia work injury lawyer.